 - fixing dripping taps

-- insulating external hot water pipes with foam (polyurethane) tubing/lagging to prevent heat loss – it is easy to install and available from most hardware stores
+- insulating external hot water pipes with foam (polyurethane) tubing/lagging to prevent heat loss – it is easy to install and available at most hardware stores

 - installing your water heater as close as possible to your bathrooms, kitchen and laundry to reduce the amount of heat lost through pipework.